|

 Aside from normalization issues, the task of identifying the

-coefficients in transformation rule (1.5.3)
+in transformation rule (1.5.3)

 has now been distilled down to finding the representations of the little